Using modifier 59, distinct procedure/service

 - Modifier 59 does not require a different diagnosis for each HCPCS/CPT-coded procedure/surgery.

 - Different diagnoses are not adequate criteria for use of modifier 59.

 Using modifier 59 with physical therapy codes

-When appending modifier 59 to physical therapy codes, your documentation must support that distinct services (different session/patient encounter or different procedure/service) were rendered.
-Appending this modifier should be the exception, not the rule.
+Appending modifier 59 should be the exception, not the rule.
 Overusing this modifier may trigger a review of your medical records or an audit of your claims.

 Inappropriate use of modifier 59

-For example, when commonly bundled procedures are performed on different fingers or toes, the use of finger (F1, F2, F3, etc.) or toe (T1, T2, T3, etc.) modifiers would be more appropriate than the 59 modifier to show that these are distinct services and create a clearer picture for the claim examiner as to why the services were unbundled.
+Example: When commonly bundled procedures are performed on different fingers or toes, the use of finger (F1, F2, F3, etc.) or toe (T1, T2, T3, etc.) modifiers would be more appropriate.
+They would show that these are distinct services and create a clearer picture for the claim examiner as to why the services were unbundled.
 This may reduce the need for operative notes or medical office notes.

 - With unlisted codes

 - With some HCPSC or CPT codes, such as J codes or L codes